-You may have more low blood sugars between 9 and 11 weeks of pregnancy.
-See more information about this below and on the next page.
+You may have more low blood sugars between 9 and 11 weeks of pregnancy (see page 9).

-It is important to:
+Remember to:

-- Keep food or juice with you at all times: at work, in your car, when you exercise, etc. - Wear a medical alert bracelet or necklace that says you have diabetes. - Eat meals and snacks on time. - Know how to adjust your insulin or food for unplanned exercise. - Tell your nurse or doctor if you are having low blood sugar readings without any symptoms. - Teach your friends, family, and co-workers about low blood sugars and how they can help. - Choose someone who can check on you twice a day to make sure you are OK.
+- Keep food or juice with you at all times at work, in your car, when you exercise, and wherever you go. - Wear a medical alert bracelet or necklace that says you have diabetes. - Eat meals and snacks on time. - Know how to adjust your insulin or food for unplanned exercise. - Tell your nurse or doctor if you are having low blood sugar readings without any symptoms. - Teach your friends, family, and co-workers about low blood sugars and how they can help. - Ask someone you trust to check on you 2 times a day to make sure you are OK.